atharva137/Memories-App-MERN/README.md

 #### Project methodology

 - **Login and Logout system**
-  - Every user is supposed to log in with google accounts.
+  - Every user has to log in with google accounts to post the memories.
-  - Once a user is login user will be able to use all the features of the app
+  - Once the user is logged in, the user will able to use all the features of the app.
-  - If a user is not login user will only be able to see posts from other users
+  - If the user has not logged in, the user will only be able to view/see  posts from the other users.
-  - That is a user will  not able to access  all the potential features of the app
+  - That is if the user has not logged in, user will not able to access all the potential features of the app.

 - **Product life cycle**
-  - A user will log in to the app with their Google accounts
+  - A user will log in into the app with their Google accounts
-  - A user will post  their memories through the form
+  - A user will post their memories through the form "Creating a Memory".
-  - After posting the memories. memories will appear on the memories section of the app
+  - After posting the memories. memories will appear on the memories section of the app.
-  - From the memories section of the app all users of the app  will be able to see all the posts posted
+  - From the memories section of the app, all users of the app  will be able to see all the posts posted.
-  - Any user can like and comment on the posts that are posted on the app
+  - Any user can like and comment on the posts that are posted on the app.

 - **Other facilities**
-  - Users can edit their  previous posts by click on the post
+  - Users can edit their previous posts by click on the post.
-  - Users can  add  tags to their post
+  - Users can add tags to their post.
-  - Users can add search memories by memories title or tags
+  - Users can search memories by memories title or tags.
-  - Users can delete their respective posts
+  - Users can delete their respective posts.

 <h1> </h1>